Month 12, Day 20, Sunday 6:25 p.m.

 “Speak them,” Lynwood said.

 “The boy should be trained.
-Give him physical exercise and mental as well.
-Exercises that focus on clarity could be useful—some call it meditation.
-They could be helpful, if he can master them deeply enough, and he need not actively channel magic to learn that.
+Give him physical and mental exercise each day.
+Exercises that focus on clarity—some call it meditation—could be helpful, if he can master them deeply enough, and he need not actively channel magic to learn that.
 As for your casters…”

 She sneered.
 “Keep them awake, like the boy has been kept awake.
-When they are truly desperate for sleep, only then will they understand how this the spell is properly cast.
-When he has rested, they will be able to.”
+When they are truly desperate for sleep, only then will they understand how the spell is properly cast.
+When he has rested, they will be able to as well.”

 Lynwood frowned at them.
 “I will do as you say, Queen of Ravens.”
 He hesitated, obviously wanting to speak.